-- NSC can be purchased at any India Post Office and maturity period is 5 years.
+- NSC can be easily purchased at any Indian Post Office at a fixed maturity period of 5 years.

 - Interest rate is subject to periodic change as per Ministry of Finance announcements.

 - Principal invested qualifies for tax savings under Section 80C of the Income Tax Act, 1961 up to Rs.
-1.5 lakhs annually.
+1.5 lakhs annually1

 - Interest is compounded annually but paid out only at maturity without any TDS deduction.

 - Issued in denominations of Rs.
 100, Rs.
 500, Rs.
 1000, Rs.
 5000 and Rs.
 10,000.